FAQ

 Here's is a pretty widely accepted growth chart and mini size categorization, and also a decently factual article explaining the chondrodysplasia gene.
 (I'm working on an article about chondro that will have other resources, so stay tuned.)
 Note that the growth chart doesn't begin until about 6 months old, which also means that you cannot predict a calf's mature height at birth.

-On leaving our ranch, calves will have appropriate health papers and brand inspection per their destination requirements.
+On leaving our ranch, calves will have applicable health papers and brand inspection per their destination requirements.

 There are many vaccines and health tests that could be done.
 We are constantly following current practices and take the advice of our local vet who has knowledge of our herd and practices.
-If you would like additional vaccines or tests, please ask us so we can agree on the right plan that mets your goals.
+If you would like vaccines or tests beyond the scope of our typical practices, please ask us so we can agree on the right plan that mets your goals.
 Some tests may require a quote through our vet and advance payment.

 Our philosophy is that dam-raised is first choice, for many health and social reasons.
 Therefore, calves are dam raised unless noted.
 We typically start weaning between 5 and 6 months of age, at which point they are already eating hay and nibbling grain.
 We socialize from birth so that calves are used to all the hoomans being in their space -- they've learned to trust, may already like to be brushed, and may already take treats from your hand.